Mailu/Mailu/docs/database.rst

 Mailu Postgresql
 ----------------

-Mailu optionally comes with a pre-configured Postgresql image, wich as of 1.8 is deprecated will be removed in 1.9
+Mailu optionally comes with a pre-configured Postgresql image, which as of 1.8, is deprecated and will be removed in 1.9.
 This images has the following features:

 - Automatic creation of users, db, extensions and password;